IBM/MAX-Named-Entity-Tagger/training/README.md

 ### Customize Training

-If you wish to change the network architecture or training hyper-parameters like `epochs` etc, change the corresponding arguments in `$MODEL_REPO_HOME_DIR/training/training_code/training-parameters.sh`.
+If you wish to change the network architecture or training hyper-parameters like `epochs` etc, change the corresponding configuration parameters in `$MODEL_REPO_HOME_DIR/training/training_code/params.py`.

 ### Train the Model Using Watson Machine Learning